 “Suddenly the cliff fell away.
 The shores sank.
 The trees ended.
 Then Bilbo saw a sight: The lands opened wide about him…And far away, its dark head in a torn cloud, there loomed the Mountain!”

 We briefly inhabit Bilbo’s perspective again for this moment, a glimpse of the monstrous final destination.
 The majesty and awe of the sight is quickly placed squarely in terms of Bilbo’s own thoughts, and they are that of a Baggins: “Bilbo had come far and through many adventures to see it, and now he did not like the look of it in the least.”
+The took side of him has seemingly decided to take a break for a while.

 Now might be a good moment to think about the concept of a “Lonely Mountain”.
 Not all that lonely of course, as Tolkien notes a stumbling wreck of lower slopes and hills leading to a distant mountain range, but isolated all the same.
 Is such a thing possible?
 Well, yes, but primarily when the peak in question is a volcano, active or extinct.
 Japan’s Mt Fuji is a good example of such a summit, largely isolated from other rises and ranges.
 However, there is little indication that the Lonely Mountain is a volcano – indeed, it is my understanding that its extensive mineral wealth would indicate that it can’t be, going by real-world geology – and it does not appear realistic to expect such a mountain to spring into existence in the manner that Tolkien describes it.
 But, then again, this is a fantasy world, and we have to make some allowances.